 Trading with High Volume Support and Resistance Zones

-When trading with any form of support/resistance, always look out for support/resistance zones that have failed.
+Also, when trading with any form of support/resistance, always look out for zones that have failed.

-Generally, if the market falls sharply through a support area, it becomes invalid as a support.
+Generally, if the market falls sharply through a support area, it becomes invalid as support.
 (You can still observe it for flip trades as the support switches into a potential resistance zone.)
-The same logic applies for a market rising through a resistance area with clear momentum.
+The same logic applies to a market rising through a resistance area with powerful momentum.

-A tip for day traders: fine tune your support and resistance levels with range bars instead of time-based charts.
-Range bars with high volume are effective intraday support and resistance levels.
+A quick tip for day traders: fine-tune your support and resistance levels with range bars instead of time-based charts.
+Range bars with volume spikes offer potent intraday S/R levels.